 However, aside from concentrating on identifying feasible investments, foreign entrepreneurs are also required to devote time on due diligence.
 Due diligence is yet another important tool that aids many in assessing their respective investments.

 A general understanding of due diligence

 Due diligence is an integral aspect of property management.
 It involves rigid and extensive research.
-Due diligence examines the property’s strength and weaknesses.
-This process is often conducted prior to purchasing an asset or engaging into major investments.
+Due diligence examines the property’s strengths and weaknesses.
+This process is often conducted prior to purchasing an asset or engaging in major investments.
 Due diligence has several categories.
-One of this is physical due diligence.
+One of these is physical due diligence.
 Such activity places heavy emphasis on inspecting the property’s physical components.

 In Pattaya, condo units are the most popular properties purchased by both foreign and international clients.
 As for the local market, one of the main reasons behind acquiring condo units is the appreciation of modern and urban living.
 On the other hand, for foreigners, condominiums are the only freehold property that they can own in Thailand.
 Given this situation at hand, there is a strong need for physical due diligence to ensure that all investments made are worth the effort and time.

 How to conduct physical due diligence

 Conducting physical due diligence in Thailand is an easy yet meticulous task.
 Yet, reaping its results is highly satisfying.
 The first step entails a checklist creation.
 The checklist should outline the things that the owner should inspect or examine.
 In formulating a checklist, one should include the following aspects:

 - The structural components – In scrutinizing the property’s structural components, most especially for residential units, one should carefully look at the house’s doors, ceilings, floors, and toilets.
 One should check whether they are in good condition or if they needed repairs.
 Aside from that, one must likewise examine its functionality.